isaacattuah/isaacattuah/README.md

 ### Hi There! 👋🏿
 - 👨🏾   My name is Isaac Attuah
 - 🚌   I'm currently majoring in Computer Science and minoring in Mathematics at the Univeristy of Miami.
-- 🌱  Learning FLutter and R
+- 🌱   Learning Flutter and R
 - 🤝   Looking to collaborate on educational and sustainability-based projects.

 ### How To Reach Me
 💬 Ask me about anything tech-related via [Quora](https://www.quora.com/profile/Isaac-Attuah-1) \